KosmicTask/MGSPortChecker/README (Autosaved).markdown

 Installation
 =====

-Install `portcheck.php` on your web server (say at portchecker.mysite.com/portchecker.php).
+Install `portcheck.php` on your web server (say at portchecker.example.com/portcheck.php).
 This script will be used to call back to the source of the request to check the port status.

 Usage
 ==========

 Usage is simple.
 Allocate a `MGSPortChecker`, configure it and call `start`.
+Alternatively use the `+ startForURL:port:timeout:delay:withDelegate` factory method.

 	-(void)startPortChecking
 	{